-Fig. 5.48: Documents Development section.
+Fig. 5.52: Documents Development section.

-Fig. 5.49: Changing documents view.
+Fig. 5.53: Changing documents view.

-Fig. 5.50: Side panel.
+Fig. 5.54: Side panel.

 - access document details;

-- clone the item:
+- clone the item;

 - erase the document.

 The figure below shows the detail panel of a document.
 On the left, document details are shown, including name, type, dataset and state.
-On the right, you can alternatively see either the history of document templates or the functionality tree and the document position.
-If you want to copy or move a document from a folder into another, check or uncheck the corresponding folders (see the last figure of the Document Visibility paragraph).
+On the right, you can see the functionality tree and the document position.
+If you want to copy or move a document from a folder into another, check or uncheck the corresponding folders.

-Fig. 5.51: Detail panel of Knowage analytical document.
+Fig. 5.55: Detail panel of Knowage analytical document.

 In order to create a new document you need to click on the red plus button in the top right corner of the Document Development page.
-The different types of documents that you can create are: Geo-Referenced Analysis, Cockpit and Generic Document.
+The different types of documents that you can create are: Cockpit and Generic Document.
 Please note that not all of them are available in all Knowage products.